-Why Is Roopkund Lake Called A Mystery Lake?
+Roopkund Lake Mystery

 The lake is not just famous for its mesmerizing surroundings of loft mountains and Roopkund trek.
 It has a mystery surrounding it.
 I know many of you won’t believe that something creepy can emerge from the lake having a beautiful backdrop.
 But it is true, in every summer when the snow melts, skeletons emerge from this lake.
 Sounds spooky, right?
 There are around 800 to 900 skeletons present in this lake.
 Some of the skeletons are etched with flesh and are well preserved.

-Who Discovered The Skeletons At Roopkund Lake?
+Who Discovered Roopkund Lake?

 Nanda Devi game reserve ranger Hari Kishan Madhwal discovered the human skeleton back in 1942.
 After the discovery by the British ranger, British officials believed that those skeletons were of a hidden Japanese troop.
 Various teams of scientists and researchers have approached that spookiest lake to find the answers related to those skeletons.
-After long research, it was later discovered that the skeletons at Roopkund lake are dated back to 850 AD.
+After long research, it was later discovered that the skeletons at Roopkund lake date back to 850 AD.
 Those skeletons were of a tribe.

 As per the narratives from the locals, the lake is located at the route of the Nanda Devi pilgrimage.
 Nanda Devi is a Hindu Goddess and another form of Devi Parvati.
-If we believe the legend, Roopkund lake dead bodies are the result of the wrath of Nanda Devi.
+If we believe the legend, Roopkund lake’s dead bodies are the result of the wrath of Nanda Devi.
 The legend goes like this; a foolish king angered the Goddess Nanda Devi.
 In order to pacify the anger of the Goddess, he embarked on a pilgrimage.
 But being a King, he was not able to sacrifice his greed and luxurious lifestyle.
 Along with his fleet, he took dancers and other various things that increased the wrath of the Goddess.
 Goddess punished the king and his fleet with an intense hail storm that killed everyone.
 This legend is almost near to the truth as skulls have been found fractured with blunt force on them.

 So, this is all about the Roopkund lake mystery of skeletons that appears in the summer season every year.
 Nevertheless, if we set aside the horrific scene of this lake, we can see a beautiful trekking site as well.
 Roopkund Lake trek is another famous trek of the Himalayas.